 Arroyo Grande opens new hotel in historic village area

-The hotel opening is significant because it opens up the thriving tourist area giving visitors a place to stay right in the heart of the Village.
+The hotel opening is significant, because it opens up the thriving tourist area and gives visitors a place to stay in the heart of the Village.

 The hotel was met with a lot of enthusiasm from locals.